SamamaKarim092/SamamaKarim092/README.md

 <details>
   <summary><b>🏢 Professional Work — Azuka Labs (UK Startup Contract)</b></summary>

+  > *During my contract tenure as a Full-Stack Developer at **Azuka Labs** (a UK-based AI technology startup), I engineered production-grade web platforms, conversational AI dashboards, and customer-facing interfaces for enterprise and B2B clients across the US and Canada.*

 - **[Agora AI](https://agora-lac.vercel.app/login)**
   An innovative AI-driven call center platform that deploys intelligent voice agents to manage customer interactions for B2B clients across the US and Canada.
 I spearheaded the development of the client-facing dashboard, providing businesses with a centralized hub for real-time analytics and call metrics.
 I engineered and integrated the conversational agents using the ElevenLabs API and built a highly secure, scalable backend architecture utilizing Supabase for real-time data synchronization, authentication, and client data management.
   *Tech: React, TypeScript, ElevenLabs API, Supabase, NextJS*